bellangerq/quentin-bellanger/README.md

 ## Deployment

 The site is hosted on [Netlify](https://netlify.com) and is deployed every time a commit is pushed on `master` branch.

+## Todo

+### RSS feed

+- ...

+### Theme switcher

+- Switch everything CSS variables
+- Create the switcher component
+- Create CSS variables with shades
+- Toggle attribute on body on switch
+- Store in `localStorage` user preference
+- Apply dark/light mode on media query

+### Tags

+- Add tags to posts
+- Show tags on home and article page
+- Create a page for each tag